Knowledge:

 Instrument Sharpening, Never A Dull Moment

 This workshop demonstrates how to preserve the original instrument design and shape while creating sharp edges, using a variety of hand and mechanical techniques and devices, loupes and lights.
 A slide presentation and interactive dialogue lay the groundwork for clinical instruction and participant practice, using hand sharpening techniques and several mechanical instrument sharpeners with magnification.
-Participants will leave with an understanding of the key geometrical relationships between instrument surfaces and edges important for all sharpening techniques.
+Understanding of the key geometrical relationships between instrument surfaces and edges will help attendees be successful using hand and mechanical sharpening techniques and devices.

 Learning Objectives: